Ask AI

 Function: Get media files

-This action allows you to retrieve specific files from your platform's media library.
-You provide the unique identifiers for the files you need, and the action will make them available for further use in your application, such as displaying them, attaching them to emails, or processing them in other workflows.
+This function allows you to retrieve one or more media files that have been previously uploaded to your application's media library.
+You provide the unique identifiers for the files you want, and the function will fetch them, making them available for further use in your application.

-• Media IDs: A list of unique identifiers (text values) for the media files you want to retrieve from the media library.
-This input is required.
+• Description: A list of unique identifiers (text values) for the specific media files you wish to load from your media library.

 • Inputs: